How to Sharpen Drill Bits with a File (6 Steps)

 • Remember to hold the file with both of your hands.

 If you complete the sharpening process correctly, you’ll experience the difference firsthand.
-The drill bit will drill through the object more quickly and sharply.
+The drill bit will drill through the object more quickly and sharply than before.

 Why Use a File for Sharpening a Drill Bit?